melissak515/Final-Project/debug-log.md

 This debug-log is not as relevant to me this week.

 ENTRY 1:
 I expected that arrows would be limited in their range of interactive capabilities.
-However, I was planning to move on to squares and trianges, but then decided to switch to circular shapes.
+A mouse hovering would cause movement in a single direction.
+A mous clicking...
+Arrows are angular shapes that allow the screen to be taken over.
+I mean to say that a background with arrows would contain more shapes than a background with rectangles of the same size.
+However, though I was planning to move on in my experimentations with squares and trianges, I then decided to switch to circular shapes.
+I believe they have an inherent appeal to users, especially if they animate, and I will consider transforming them from circles to squares...